MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xac--hal-memory-allocation.md

 These critical memory allocations are made early in system initialization, and the HAL\_MEMORY\_ALLOCATION bug check is not expected.
 This bug check probably indicates some other critical error such as pool corruption or massive consumption.

+## Resolution
+The [!analyze](https://docs.microsoft.com/windows-hardware/drivers/debugger/-analyze) debug extension displays information about the bug check and can be helpful in determining the root cause.

 ## See Also